conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 public DateTime?
 DateOfBirth { get; }
 ```

-Note the `?`, the mans the DateOfBirth is nullable.
+Note the `?`, indicates to the runtime that the `DateOfBirth` is nullable.

 This means we can check if the `DateOfBirth` is null - if it is, then no `DateOfBirth` was provided.